top of page

 President and Principal

-Sector experience includes: in-depth expertise with California publicly regulated utilities, renewable energy generators, transportation (rail, road and air), and private development.
 She's managed large-scale capital projects at all phases - from concept stage, planning, execution, habitat restoration, all the way to closeout.
-She's also managed several statewide operations and maintenance programs (and hundreds of task orders) for major utilities and Department of Defense programs.
+She's also managed several statewide operations and maintenance programs (and thousands of task orders) for major utilities.
+Tria has also led expansive United States Department of Defense cultural resource management programs and multiple projects for the United States Department of the Interior Bureau of Land Management, United States Department of Agriculture National Forests, the United States National Park Service, and the State of California.

 Tria B.